-In April, CEOs and other executives from over one hundred firms gathered at MarshBerry’s semiannual Connect Spring Summit to benchmark their firm’s performance, share best practices, and ask business advice from peers in the industry.
-It is no surprise that MarshBerry facilitators report the most popular discussion topics continue to be focused on all things talent: attracting, recruiting, onboarding, and retaining.
+In April, CEOs and other executives from over one hundred firms gathered at MarshBerry’s semiannual Connect Spring Summit to benchmark their firm’s performance, share best practices, and ask for business advice from peers in the industry.
+It is no surprise that MarshBerry facilitators that report the most popular discussion topics continue to be focused on all things talent: from attracting, recruiting, and onboarding to recommendations to retain the best insurance producers.

 So how do you dig your talent well before you’re thirsty?